WeirdMidas/AetherAtlas/README.md

 ## Features

-- A module that optimizes CPU/GPU, Devfreq and Scheduler parameters.
-It prioritizes energy savings over performance, but never compromises it, optimizing EAS behavior to the highest levels.
+- A CPU/GPU, DevFreq and Scheduler optimization module.
+It's placebo-free and focuses entirely on improving the Android's dynamic behavior.
 - Integrates the Tracker optimization called Rice-to-idle (Race to idle whenever possible).
 This is a way to optimize WALT/PELT that allows the CPU to scale frequencies according to immediate performance needs, always preferring to resolve the task quickly even if this requires a higher frequency.
 Based on this, a touch of "opportunism" was also introduced, where the CPU scales as needed but always one step back, avoiding unnecessarily high frequencies.
 - Integrates the EAS scheduler optimization called "EAO" (Energy-Aware Opportunism).
 This is a way to optimize the EAS scheduler and the schedutil/interactive governor so that they prefer more energy-efficient placement, frequencies, and scheduling even in high-performance profiles.
 Always preferring to save energy by already knowing the immediate performance needs.
 - Optimize and improve the behavior of: audio, encoder/video, and camera, allowing the subsystems that most impact the user experience to improve both efficiency and stability.
 This improves the user experience.